 Deciding on a future way of working (whether hybrid or otherwise) is undoubtedly a major organisational decision involving a tricky balancing of a wide array of factors.
 It is, however, also a potentially exciting opportunity to revamp working practices in a way that works for both the business and its people.
 By carefully considering the potential implications at the outset, and implementing new working practices in a prudent manner (including, for example, with a trial period and supportive technology in place) you can maximise the likelihood that it will be a success.

-If you are an employer and would like to discuss your obligations and considerations in relation to your proposed future hybrid working arrangements, or you have any other questions arising from this alert, please contact our Partner and General Counsel, Beth Hale, or Associate, Harriet Riddick, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss your obligations and considerations in relation to your proposed future hybrid working arrangements, or you have any other questions arising from this alert, please contact our Partner and General Counsel, Beth Hale, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.